 What is being expected from Expo 2020?

-It is first time in the history that an international fair is going to be held in the region of MENA.
+It is the first time in history that an international fair is going to be held in the region of MENA.
 And after winning the bid for mega event, Dubai has become the first city of this region, which has been selected to host any international fair/exhibition.
-Significant escalation is expected in business, trade and real estate sector that will boost up Emirate’s economy.
+Significant escalation is expected in business, trade, and the real estate sector that will boost up Emirate’s economy.
 This mega event is supposed to attract 25 million visitors across the globe with 70% of non-UAE visitors.
-In addition to economical benefits and growth in tourism sector, this event is expected to create 277,000 jobs in UAE.
+In addition to economical benefits and growth in the tourism sector, this event is expected to create 277,000 jobs in UAE.

 Outcomes defining the new face of Dubai Real Estate

 Having considered the victory of World EXPO 2020 the two premier real estate consultancies, CBRE (US consultancy) and Jones Lang LaSalle (international real estate consultancy) have predicted the new face of the Dubai real estate sector.
 After in-depth analysis of current market trends, they revealed some facts to guide investors, buyers, and landlords.
 Despite winning the bid of the world event, Dubai real estate has already shown good progress.
 Significant rises in property price and rent have already been observed in all prime neighborhoods of Dubai.

 What are the most benefited business sectors of Dubai?